Geoffrey Gates (British MP)

 Geoffrey Gates (c.1550 Bury St Edmunds, Suffolk - ?) was a Puritan MP for various Cornish constituencies.
 He represented St Mawes constituency, West Looe constituency and Camelford constituency.
-He was elected to St Mawes in the 1572 United Kingdom general election, to West Looe in 1584 and to Camelford in 1586.
+He was elected to St Mawes in the 1572 English general election, to West Looe in 1584 and to Camelford in 1586.

 Gates also wrote a treatise called The Defence of Militarie Profession.